magento/pwa-studio/.github/PULL_REQUEST_TEMPLATE.md

 #### Does Browser/Device testing needed?
 Example
+- Yes, browser testing is needed as X UI component may be impacted on <browser>
-- Yes, Browser testing is needed as X UI component is impacted
+- Yes, device testing is needed as X UI component may be impacted on <mobile|desktop|etc>

 #### Any adhoc/edge case scenarios needs to be considered?
 Example